 Now, if you follow the optional cake filling, it makes a lot.
 I had lots leftover, but it would probably work better in a bundt pan.

 What came out of the oven was a moist cake that wasn't bourbon-y.
 The filling didn't even lend much bourbon flavor either.

 But what pulls it together is the glaze.
 That is literally where all the bourbon flavor was.
 It makes sense as that is the only bourbon that wasn't cooked, so you are left with the straight out of the bottle taste with the addition of butter and powdered sugar.

 Overall, it made a moist cake, but I didn't knock it out of the park for me.
 In fact you can probably accomplish the same thing with regular cake mix and the same glaze recipe of powdered sugar, bourbon, and butter.

 For $3.49, I bought 2 boxes.

-Update: I made the second box in a bundt pan.
-So here are a few quick notes about this: the cake is still moist but lacks the bourbon flavor, the barely filled my bundt pan half way and didn't rise all that much.
+I made the second box in a bundt pan.
+So here are a few quick notes about this: the cake is still moist but lacks the bourbon flavor, the barely filled my bundt pan halfway and didn't rise all that much.
 The optional filling is absolutely worth doing to bulk up the cake as well as add a nominal amount of bourbon flavor, but once again, the bourbon flavor is really from the glaze.
-And yes, there is a lot of glaze.
+And yes, there is a lot of glazes.
 I'm secretly hoping this cake will age well like my beloved rum cake.
 I'll bump this up from my original 2.5 stars out of 5 to a solid 3.33.
 The dimensions made a difference.
 That being said, I'm not sure I would attempt a mini bundt.

 Would I buy this again?
 It's just alright.
 This may still need some modification on your end to really make this shine.
 If I didn't have the time to make a rum cake, this might actually make for a decent alternative.